 Yes - there really is a Blackstone Valley and we all lived there when we started the band.
-Located in the heart of central Ma, exposure to the heavy metal content of the Blackstone river has produced a copious amount of fine bluegrass pickers. ;-) Most notably are the Dick brothers from Sutton.
+Located in the heart of Central MA, exposure to the heavy metal content of the Blackstone River has produced a copious amount of fine bluegrass pickers. ;-) Most notable are the Dick brothers from Sutton.
 Renowned musicians and celebrated recording artists, this brother combo will WOW you with their award winning picking.
-The Taylor-Nowlan bass/mandolin combo has been together in numerous bands since 1989.
-With their own distinctive style, these two crank out solid rhythm, and like to have a little fun too!
+The Taylor-St. Jean, bass/mandolin combo crank out solid rhythm, and like to have a little fun too!
 Put these four longtime friends together and you have a group that has excellent musicianship, fine harmonies, high energy and a true love of the music.
-Breakdowns and Gospel.
-Fiddle tunes and a Waltz.
+Breakdowns - Gospels - Fiddle tunes - and a Waltz...
 This is bluegrass!
 You will not be disappointed!!

 A student of the prestigious Berklee School of music in Boston, Mass., Bob has earned a reputation as being one of the most accomplished acoustic Bass players in the field of Bluegrass music.
 Early in his musical career, Bob performed with several leading regional Bluegrass groups including Bear Acker and Billings Gap and Rabbit in a Log (with Rich Starkey and Skip Gorman).
 In 1991 he became a full time member of Sugar Hill recording artists Front Range... who went on to achieve National success.
 Bob has recorded six albums with them as well as touring all across the US and Europe.
 Founder of Appleland Recording Studios in Northbridge Mass., Bob has become a highly respected and sought after producer/engineer with several quality recordings to his credit including: Front Range, Southern Rail's "Glory Train" (nominated for IBMA Gospel Album of the year in 1996... plus recordings by SloGrass, The Crockets, Waystation, Maple Ridge... and Rick Lang & Friends.